albar965/littlenavmap-manual/en/README.md

 If you&#039;re concerned about privacy when sending log files: The log files will contain all system paths (like your `Documents` directory) which will also include your username as a part of the path.
 They might also contain your computer&#039;s name IP address in your network.

-In no case file names from anything else than flight simulator paths/files or configuration files are included.
+In no case are file names from anything else than flight simulator paths/files or configuration files are included.
 No names or content of personal files is included in the log files.

 I&#039;d suggest to remove this information if you&#039;re concerned about it.

-I strongly recommend to send the log files by PM or by email and not attach them to forum posts where they are publicly visible.
+I strongly recommend sending the log files by PM or by email and not attach them to forum posts where they are publicly visible.

 ## Files {#files}